Editorial Guidelines for Contributors

 We do have limited content on festivals, but those articles are focused on community events with broad appeal that have a uniquely Florida flavor, such as seafood festivals, folk festivals and harvest festivals.

 We do write about unique eats, such as popular tiki bars, in relation to other destination content.
-We do not write about hotels and resorts.
+We generally do not write about hotels and resorts, unless they are historic or offer uniquely natural settings.
 We do write about cabin camping in the woods, scenic and natural RV campgrounds and unique B&Bs.

 Each story has focus on a specific outdoor travel destination or activity, not a pot pourri.